Breaking through Imposter Syndrome to Launch My Newsletter

 4. Teach Online

 The best kind of passive income, in my opinion, is an online course.
 You can take a skill or experience you have and plan out the curriculum.
 Film the lessons and edit them into a set of classes.
-Upload to a teaching platform of your choice and let students enroll and learn over and over again.
+Upload to a teaching platform of your choice and let students enrol and learn over and over again.

-You could also offer online tutoring via zoom or skype.
-Share what you know, i.e a language, drawing, music, cooking, etc, and get paid to do so.
+You could also offer online tutoring via Zoom or Skype.
+Share what you know, i.e. a language, drawing, music, cooking, etc, and get paid to do so.

 5. Online Freelancing